 Foreign ministry spokesman Abubakar Al-Sidiq said that he is not aware of any plans to release Mariam Yahya Ibrahim before a ruling from an appeals court.

 Ibrahim was condemned to die by hanging after she declined to profess she is a Muslim, the religion of her father.
 Sharia law considers her a Muslim and does not recognize her marriage to a Christian.
 She is unlikely to change her mind despite giving birth in prison, says her husband Daniel Wani, who also is a Christian.

 Some Western media outlets have reported that Ibrahim would be released in a few days, but her husband said that only the appeals court could free his wife.

 “I’m not aware that any release is imminent,” Wani told CNN.

 Technically, the president of Sudan cannot pardon her, so the judiciary might be the only way out for the government, which is coming under increased international pressure to release Ibrahim.

-The court convicted Ibrahim of apostasy on May 15.
+The court convicted her of apostasy and adultery two weeks ago.
 At the time, she was eight months pregnant.
-She gave birth to a baby girl late last month at a Khartoum prison, where she’s detained with Martin, her 20-month-old son.
+She gave birth to a baby girl this week at a Khartoum prison, where she’s detained with Martin, her 20-month-old son.